Center for Homeland Defense and Security: The University and Agency Partnership Initiative

-Self-study Courses
+Self-study courses

 CHDS offers online, non-credit self-study courses in targeted homeland security topics to students, educators, and government officials.
 These courses are developed by the CHDS faculty from the Center's homeland security master's degree curriculum.
 Offered at no cost, these courses are designed for homeland defense and security professionals who want to learn more about their field and require the flexibility of self-paced instruction.
 NPS does not provide credit for these courses, however, participants may download a record of completion.

-The Homeland Security Digital Library
+Homeland Security Digital Library

 The Homeland Security Digital Library (HSDL) is the nation's foremost collection of documents and resources related to homeland security.
 The library assists homeland security professionals, researchers, and academics of all disciplines with homeland security research and information.
 Library access is offered to U.S. citizens who are federal, state, tribal, and local U.S. government officials; members of the U.S. military; homeland security researchers and academics; or security staff protecting organizations vital to U.S. infrastructure.
 Resources are collected from a wide variety of sources and are selected and evaluated by a team of librarians and subject-matter specialists before inclusion in the library.
 Documents are open-source and are published by federal, state, tribal, and local government agencies; professional organizations; think tanks; academic institutions; and international governing bodies.
 Websites, maps, and other types of resources are also available at the HSDL.
 Access to most of the HSDL collection requires a password protected account or organizational access (military installations; federal, territorial, tribal, state and local government agencies; and research institutions (including a number of colleges and universities), but the HSDL “On The Homefront” blog, a customized search of select homeland security blogs, a resource page for grants, a list of homeland security books and journal sources, and a Twitter alert for newly published reports, as well as other resources are open-source and available to the general public.